zammad/zammad-documentation/install/elasticsearch/indexed-attributes.rst

      - Creation date
    * - created_by
      - #{user object}
-     - | Complete Payload of the user that created the organzation
+     - | Complete Payload of the user that created the organization
        | Please see `User`_ for more
    * - created_by_id
      - ``1``